dallasrlones/gpt-man/README.md

 Currently can only upload .txt files

+When it errors out it usually does it in 3's lol (probalby a loop code smell on my end) it will try to fix it so sit still.

+If it stops typing for more than a few minutes then it's probably broken broken lol.

+No typing sounds = bad or process complete

 # Installation

 Ask chat-gpt how to install a custom chrome extension, you want to "Load Unpacked" the entire folder that was downloaded.